terra-hq/vue-form/README.md

         -   **checkboxClass**: (Required) CSS class for styling the checkbox.
         -   **required**: Boolean value indicating whether the select is required (Optional - Default is false).
         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added (Optional - Default is false).

+-   **Group of checkbox**
+    The GroupCheckbox component allows users to select multiple options from a list.

+    -   Props:
+        -   **options**: (Required) An array of objects representing the options in the checkbox group.
+Each object should have the properties id (value of the option) and label (display label of the option).
+        -   **v-model**: (Required) Two-way binding for the selected options' values.
+(Array of strings).
+        -   **groupClass**: (Required) CSS class for styling the checkbox group.
+        -   **required**: Boolean value indicating whether the textarea is required (Optional - Default is false).
+        -   **error**: Boolean value indicating whether there is an error.
+If true, the "--error" class is automatically added to each checkbox individually (Optional - Default is false).

 -   **Select**
     The Select component represents a dropdown selection.